José Antonio Dávila: Early years

 In 1918, he enrolled in the University of Puerto Rico and later transferred to Thomas Jefferson University in Philadelphia where he studied medicine, earning his medical degree in 1924; after graduating he established a medical practice there.

 He was married to Alma Blake with whom he had a son (José Antonio Dávila, Jr.).
 Dávila became fatally ill and had to abandon his medical practice.
 He was interned at the Saranac Lake Hospital in New York, but returned to Puerto Rico in 1930.
-He is now buried in the city's Porta Coeli Cemetery, next to his father.

 Dávila became a poet and received an award from the Puerto Rican Institute of Culture for his poem Vendimia (1940).
 His main source of inspiration was his father, the poet and Mayor of Bayamón, Virgilio Dávila.

 Written works

 Much of Dávila's work was published posthumously.
 Besides Vendimia, his other works are: